@chat-adapter/linear

 LINEAR_WEBHOOK_SECRET - Under Data change events, select:

-- Comments (required)
+- Comments (required for

-- Issues (recommended)
+mode: "agent-sessions") - Issues (recommended)

 - Emoji reactions (optional)